fitz123/hgv-deploy-full/README.md

-# Mercury Vagrant (HGV) Deployment Playbook (with MariaDB)
+# Mercury Vagrant (HGV) Deployment Playbook (with MariaDB) with extreme hardening

 ## Introduction

 This Ansible Playbook is designed to setup a [Mercury-Like](https://github.com/wpengine/hgv/) environment on a Production server without the configuration hassle.
 This playbook was forked from [WPEngine's Mercury Vagrant](https://github.com/wpengine/hgv/).
-It includes the ability to install multiple hostnames and installs of WordPress on one server super easily.
+It includes the ability to install multiple hostnames and installs of WordPress on multiple servers super easily.

+*Note: Currently fork is under development.
+The goal is to implement [wpcop.com](http://wpcop.com) security policies*

 *Note: Remember not to run weird scripts on your server as root without reviewing them first.
 Please review this playbook to ensure I'm not installing malicious software.*